spacemeshos/docs/docs/start/smesher/trusted_state_quicksync.md

 #### CLI

-We have prepared a simple tool called [quicksync-rs](https://github.com/spacemeshos/quicksync-rs) that simplifies the process of getting the archive.
+We prepared a simple tool called [quicksync-rs](https://github.com/spacemeshos/quicksync-rs) that simplifies the process of getting the archive.

 ### Getting the archive manually